 There have been subsequent decisions since RSM that have retained the same position in terms of a third-party funder's involvement and an applicant's request for security for costs.17

-These early cases in the post industry age at the ISDS level as they relate to third-party funders suggest that tribunals are thus far inclined to maintain the status quo and to treat the advent of third-party funders in ISDS as nothing that would give rise to deviating from the long held view that security for costs applications should be allowed only in exceptional circumstances.
-However, there is a growing number of cases that suggest that future tribunals are prepared to investigate third-party funding arrangements more closely.
+These early cases in the post industry age at the ISDS level as they relate to third-party funders suggest that tribunals are thus far inclined to maintain the status quo and to treat the advent of third-party funders in ISDS as nothing that would give rise to deviating from the long held view that security for costs applications should be allowed only in exceptional circumstances.18 However, there is a growing number of cases that suggest that future tribunals are prepared to investigate third-party funding arrangements more closely.

 iv Conflicts of interest

 Arbitral tribunals tend to set aside requests for disclosure of third-party funding agreements raised by respondents at the ISDS level.
 In Guaracachi America, Inc and Rurelec PLC v.
-The Plurinational State of Bolivia (2013), the tribunal decided not to order the production of the agreement or 'further documentation' because 'the applicable provisions governing conflicts of interest in the present proceedings do not foresee the production of document by the Parties but rather disclosure by the arbitrators upon becoming aware of circumstances that could create a conflict of interest'.20
+The Plurinational State of Bolivia (2013), the tribunal decided not to order the production of the agreement or 'further documentation' because 'the applicable provisions governing conflicts of interest in the present proceedings do not foresee the production of document by the Parties but rather disclosure by the arbitrators upon becoming aware of circumstances that could create a conflict of interest'.21

 Concerns for conflicts of interest where third-party funding is involved are usually raised by the non-funded party and often relate to potential funder–arbitrator relationships.
 This issue is closely related to confidentiality, disclosure and transparency.
 For instance, in South American Silver Ltd (Bermudas) v.
-Plurinational State of Bolivia21 with respect to Bolivia's request to order South American Silver to disclose the identity of its third-party funder and to disclose the terms of the funding agreement, the claimant readily conceded on the former and the tribunal rejected the latter.22
+Plurinational State of Bolivia22 with respect to Bolivia's request to order South American Silver to disclose the identity of its third-party funder and to disclose the terms of the funding agreement, the claimant readily conceded on the former and the tribunal rejected the latter.23

 During the Muhammet Çap and Sehil Inşaat Endustri ve Ticaret Ltd Sti v.
-Turkmenistan case,23 on 23 June 2014, the tribunal issued its Procedural Order No. 2 recording its decision on the respondent's request of 11 April 2014 for disclosure of the third-party funding agreement.
+Turkmenistan case,24 on 23 June 2014, the tribunal issued its Procedural Order No. 2 recording its decision on the respondent's request of 11 April 2014 for disclosure of the third-party funding agreement.
 The tribunal ruled as follows:

 It seems to the Tribunal that the following factors may be relevant to justify an order for disclosure, and also depending upon the circumstances of the case:

-a To avoid a conflict of interest for the arbitrator as a result of the third-party funder;
+- To avoid a conflict of interest for the arbitrator as a result of the third-party funder;

-b For transparency and to identify the true party to the case;
+- For transparency and to identify the true party to the case;

-c For the Tribunal to fairly decide how costs should be allocated at the end of any arbitration;
+- For the Tribunal to fairly decide how costs should be allocated at the end of any arbitration;

-d If there is an application for security for costs if requested; and
+- If there is an application for security for costs if requested; and

-e To ensure that confidential information which may come out during the arbitral proceedings is not disclosed to parties with ulterior motives.
+- To ensure that confidential information which may come out during the arbitral proceedings is not disclosed to parties with ulterior motives.

 Applying these factors, the tribunal was not persuaded that there was any reason to make an order requiring the claimants to disclose how they were funding the arbitration, but the factors listed do open the door to future rulings where such a disclosure can be made, and specifically the tribunal held that 'this decision does not preclude the respondent from making a further request for disclosure at a later stage in this arbitration if it has additional information to justify the application.'
+Furthermore, at the time of writing, the draft ICSID rules in respect of third-party funding indicate that the fact of third-party funding and the identity of the third-party funder will have to be disclosed to allow arbitrators to clear conflicts.25

 Taken as a whole, these cases and developments as they pertain to security for costs, confidentiality and conflicts of interest at the ISDS level are strong evidence that the role of third-party funders is unlikely to be relegated to that of mere financial services providers.
 Questions of transparency and legitimacy will continue to be probed, and, as a consequence, the type of third-party funder, how they conduct themselves, and from where and how they have raised their money are likely to be of greater relevance in the modern age.